-- A. The project must be directed by two co-Principal Investigators one from LLU campus, and the other from an institution that is approved by the Office of the Vice President for Research Affairs. - B. One co-PI must have an LLU faculty appointment that meet the PI Eligibility policy.
+- A. The project must be directed by two co-Principal Investigators one from LLU campus, and the other from an international SDA hospital, medical center, college or university. - B. One co-PI must have an LLU faculty appointment that meets the PI Eligibility policy.
 An investigator's primary appointment will be the one used to determine eligibility.
 The other PI must be authorized by the partnering institution and approved by the Office of the Vice President for Research Affairs prior to application, at the LOI phase.
 Additional individuals may provide support as co-investigators, but no more than two Principal Investigators may be named on an application. - C. The PI from the partnering institution must have more control of the project, but will report to the PI at LLU who will have a mentoring role and be responsible for the completion of the project. - D. Studies must be conducted at facilities on the Loma Linda campus or on approved sites of the international collaborator.
 Supplies or reagents from other places are allowed. - E. At least one of the co-PIs must have published at least one peer-reviewed article during the past year (to be included in the biosketch).
-This publication may be authored by either member of the team. - F. Individuals who have received prior awards through a GRASP mechanism may reapply for GRASP support provided that for each prior GRASP award: the PIs have submitted one or more applications for extramural funding on which they are listed as PI or co-investigator.
-The grant application must have occurred after receiving the prior GRASP award.
+This publication may be authored by either member of the team. - F. Individuals who have received prior awards through a GRASP mechanism may apply for GRASP International support provided that for each prior GRASP award they: 1) Have published, or had accepted for publication, one or more manuscripts in a peer-reviewed journal.
+This publication must acknowledge funding supported by the LLU GRASP mechanism, or 2) have submitted one or more applications for extramural funding on which they are listed as PI or co-investigator.
+The publication of a manuscript or grant application submission must have occurred after receiving the prior GRASP award.
 This requirement applies regardless of whether the proposed partnership is the same as previously or represents a new team. - G. Teams that submitted unsuccessful GRASP applications may resubmit a revised application.
-The revised application must include an "Introduction to the Revised Application," of up to one page that describes the changes made to the proposal. - H. While individuals or teams may submit more than one application per cycle, no more than one award will be made to any investigator.
+The revised application must include an "Introduction to the Revised Application," of up to one page that describes the changes made to the proposal.

+H. While individuals or teams may submit more than one application per cycle, no more than one award will be made to any investigator.
 Further, if an investigator submits two applications with two different co-Pls, only one would be eligible for an award.
 Individuals can serve as co-Pl on only one active GRASP International award at a time.